Masemiliano/MaxCraft/README.md

 # MaxCraft
 A 2D clone of minecraft.
-You only need python 3 and pygame to run it.
+You only need python3 and pygame to run it.